 - Wash your hands or change your gloves in between touching sexual organs.

-Method of Diagnosis
+Method of Diagnosing Yeast Infections:

 To correctly diagnose a yeast infection a culture is needed.
 An examination of vaginal secretions is looked at under a microscope for evidence of:

 - common skin changes of the vulva and vagina

 A rapid simple test for yeast infection is being developed

 Conditions Commonly Confused as Yeast Infection

 Various anti-fungal vaginal medications are available to treat yeast infection in the form of:

 - anti-fungal tablets

 - Femmesil™ Cream (Fast-Acting Treatment for Yeast Infection)